-Lisa Lawson has over 15 years of experience advising California employers and executives and litigating high-stakes employment-related cases.
+Lisa Lawson has over 20 years of experience advising California employers and executives and litigating high-stakes employment-related cases.
 She provides advice and counsel on all aspects of state and federal employment law, including wrongful termination, discrimination and harassment, retaliation, employee movement, disability law, leaves of absence, employee privacy, and wage-and-hour issues.
 She represents companies and executives in state and federal employment litigation, including class actions, as well as arbitrations, administrative claims, and mediations.
-She negotiates and prepares employment agreements and assists corporate clients with developing and implementing personnel policies and procedures.
+She negotiates employment and separation agreements and assists corporate clients with developing and implementing personnel policies and procedures.
 She also provides corporate clients with training regarding harassment and serves as an independent investigator of sensitive workplace complaints.

 Ms. Lawson has written and lectured on a broad array of employment-law issues, including wage-and-hour law, wrongful termination, leaves of absence, retaliation, discrimination, remote working arrangements, and employee disability rights.

 Ms. Lawson lives with her husband and two daughters in Piedmont and, since 2011, has served as a member of that city’s Civil Service Commission, which hears disputes between the City and its employees.